Blog/Testimonials·8 min read

 9. Zapier

-zapier testimonial page example
+Zapier testimonial page example

-• Case study cards featuring companies like Remote, Erewhon, and Okta.
+• Case study cards featuring companies like Remote, Erewhon, and Okta

-• Stories explaining how teams automate tasks and save time with Zapier.
+• Stories explaining how teams automate tasks and save time

 10. Figma